1// Copyright 2014 The Flutter Authors. All rights reserved.

 1477 ///

-1494 /// A cubic animation curve that starts slowly and ends quickly.
+1493 /// A curve that starts slowly, speeds up very quickly, and then ends slowly.

 1497 ///